NEW YORK ASSOCIATION OF BLACK JOURNALISTS

-The New York Association of Black Journalists (NYABJ), an affiliate of the National Association of Black Journalists, shall serve as a professional resource for black journalists in Greater New York ; shall advocate for the First Amendment and journalistic freedoms; shall advocate for education and outreach and support news organizations in finding potential journalistic talent.
+The New York Association of Black Journalists (NYABJ), an affiliate of the National Association of Black Journalists, shall serve as a professional resource for Black journalists in Greater New York ; shall advocate for the First Amendment and journalistic freedoms; shall advocate for education and outreach and support news media organizations in finding potential journalistic talent.

-- Sensitize the media to racism in coverage of news events, and seek to expand balanced coverage of the black community in America and abroad;
+- Sensitize the media to racism in coverage of news events, and seek to expand balanced coverage of the Black community in the United States of America and abroad;

 - Award scholarships to, mentor and groom student journalists at high schools, colleges and universities.

-- Use members to lobby for the appointment of black professors in journalism schools.
+- Utilize members to lobby for the appointment of Black professors in journalism schools.

-- Act as a clearinghouse/network for employment opportunities.
+- Act as a clearinghouse and network for employment opportunities.

 The NYABJ shall, after membership approval, take positions on issues regarding the operation of a free press and rights of journalists.
-In the event of an emergency, if the general body is unable to meet for the purpose of drafting a position, the executive board shall do so, with the president serving as the official spokesperson for the organization.
+If the general body is unable to meet for the purpose of drafting a position, the executive board shall do so, with the president serving as the official spokesperson for the organization.

 The NYABJ shall remain at all times a non-partisan organization that does not endorse political candidates, or candidates for organizational office of any entity.